Cromwell, Protector of the Vaudois

-Cromwell, Protector of the Vaudois (1877) is a painting by Ford Madox Brown which depicts Oliver Cromwell in conversation with John Milton dictating a letter to Andrew Marvell protesting at the Piedmontese Easter massacre (1655), an attack on the Vaudois (Waldenses), a persecuted Protestant sect in Piedmont, northern Italy.
+Cromwell, Protector of the Vaudois (1877) is a painting by the British artist Ford Madox Brown which depicts Oliver Cromwell in conversation with John Milton dictating a letter to Andrew Marvell protesting at the Piedmontese Easter massacre (1655), an attack on the Vaudois (Waldensians), a persecuted Protestant sect in Piedmont, northern Italy.
 It was Brown's second Cromwell painting, following Cromwell on his Farm (1875).

 Historical background

 After a series of massacres and dispossessions of Vaudois in Italy, Cromwell organised international action on their behalf, writing letters, raising financial contributions for victims and threatening military action.
 During his lifetime the persecutors reined back their attacks, but after his death the Vaudois were repeatedly persecuted.
 Milton's sonnet "On the Late Massacre in Piedmont" ("Avenge O Lord thy slaughtered saints") was also written at this time about the massacres.